 All drivers are required to use reasonable care when they drive.
 A failure to use reasonable care, such as by cutting in front of another driver with inadequate space or not hitting the brakes quickly enough, is likely a breach of reasonable care that can result in an accident.
 If you are able to establish the other driver’s negligence, you will be able to recover compensation for any injuries.
 Compensatory damages usually include lost wages, out-of-pocket expenses, medical bills, property damage, and pain and suffering.

 Pure Comparative Negligence

 New Mexico follows the rule of pure comparative negligence.
 Based on this rule, if the defendant alleges that you or someone else is at fault, the jury will evaluate the total damages and assess each party’s percentage of fault.
 In a certain case, for instance, the jury may determine that the total damages are $50,000, but the victim and the defendant are equally at fault.
 When this happens, the victim can potentially recover half of his or her damages from the defendant.

-It is important to remember that there is a limited time period within which you can bring a claim after a car accident.
+It is important to remember there is a limited time period within which you can bring a claim after a car accident.
 This is known as the statute of limitations, and it generally bars a victim’s right to recover compensation if it is not strictly followed.
 There also may be more specific requirements if you are suing a government entity rather than an individual driver.

 Explore Your Options with an Albuquerque Lawyer after a Motor Vehicle Collision

-If you are hurt in a rear-end accident caused by another Albuquerque driver, you should consider enlisting an experienced attorney.
+If you are hurt in a rear-end accident caused by another driver, you should consider enlisting an experienced Albuquerque injury attorney.
 At the Fine Law Firm, we help victims seek the compensation they need to move forward with their lives after an accident.
 Contact us via our online form or call us at (505) 243-4541 to set up a free consultation.
 We also represent injured residents of Rio Rancho and other New Mexico communities.